Rachel Clark, PT, DPT, MPH

 What you should know about me:

 Endometriosis requires a multidisciplinary approach to management.
-I utilize a holistic approach to patient care including manual techniques (myofascial, visceral, trigger point), indirect manual, central nervous system education and techniques.
-I view my role as a “quarterback” to a patient’s management, aiding to help a client find their best “team”.
-I encourage other disciplines including acupuncture, massage, dietitian, therapist/counseling.
-I feel my role is to aid in “tossing the ball” to the patient to self manage their chronic condition.
+I utilize a holistic approach to patient care, including manual techniques (myofascial, visceral, trigger point), indirect manual, and central nervous system education and techniques.
+I view my role as a “quarterback” to a patient’s management, aiding in helping a client find their best “team”.
+I encourage other disciplines, including acupuncture, massage, dietitians, and therapists/counselors.
+I feel my role is to aid in “tossing the ball” to the patient to self-manage their chronic condition.